btramel/AskBourdain/README.md

 The project is hosted on Netlify.
 Feel free to <a href="https://askbourdain.netlify.app/">mess around with it</a> before I run out of monthly Travel Advisor API calls!

-Thanks for reading about my weather app!
+Thanks for reading about my travel advisor app!
 Please check out <a href="https://github.com/btramel">my other projects</a>, and don't hesitate to <a href="mailto:bradtramel@gmail.com">drop me a line!</a>